-which is very much in the spirit of Mullins' surface-diffusion theory (cf. Eq.
+which is very much in the spirit of Mullins' surface-diffusion theory which defines an equation of equivalent form (Eq.
 (2.83)).
 Interestingly, the prefactor I_g has a form equivalent to the excess surface flux density defined through Eq.
 (2.80).
 Additionally, a vanishing excess surface density is obtained which is in agreement with the same theory.